zhuge2333/4DRadarSLAM/README.md

 ### 3.1 Point cloud registration
 - ***registration_method***

 This parameter allows to change the registration method to be used for odometry estimation and loop detection.
-Our code gives five options: ICP, NDT_OMP, FAST_GICP, FAST_UGICP, FAST_VGICP.
+Our code gives five options: ICP, NDT_OMP, FAST_GICP, FAST_APDGICP, FAST_VGICP.

-FAST_UGICP is the implementation of our proposed Uncertainty GICP, it utilizes OpenMP for acceleration.
-Note that FAST_UGICP requires extra parameters.
+FAST_APDGICP is the implementation of our proposed Adaptive Probability Distribution GICP, it utilizes OpenMP for acceleration.
+Note that FAST_APDGICP requires extra parameters.
 Point uncertainty parameters:
 - ***dist_u***
 - ***azimuth_u***